TUMFTM/Wale-Net/README.md

 ## Data

 * The full dataset for training can be downloaded [here](https://syncandshare.lrz.de/getlink/fiEMDu8y8rNk1kNasqUqdH4r/commonroad_dataset.zip).
-Alternatively a new dataset can be generated with the `tools/commonroad_dataset.py` script.
 To start a training unpack the folders `cr_dataset` and `sc_img_cr` into the `/data/` directory and follow the steps above.
-* CommonRoad scenes can be downloaded [here](https://gitlab.lrz.de/tum-cps/commonroad-scenarios).
+* Alternatively a new dataset can be generated with the `tools/commonroad_dataset.py` script.
+CommonRoad scenes can be downloaded [here](https://gitlab.lrz.de/tum-cps/commonroad-scenarios).

 ## Qualitative Examples

-Below is an example visualization of the prediction on a scenario that was not trained on.
+Below is an exemplary visualization of the prediction on a scenario that was not trained on.

 ![Exemplary Result](images/exemplary_result.gif)